hardlyardi/b226/README.md

 ## Installation

-You can install b226 via [Wally](https://wally.run/package/hardlyardi/b226?version=0.2.3)
+You can install b226 via [Wally](https://wally.run/package/hardlyardi/b226?version=0.2.3).
+As of right now, B2 is only one file at `src/init.luau`

 ## Special Thanks